 While on this loop, keep an eye out for wild mountain blueberries, it was all over the place when I was there and still ripe (October).
 It’s quite tasty – A caveat, Washington State Law requires that you have a permit when harvesting wild fruits.

-Once you are done with the loop trail you can continue across the road and end up on another lake, called Highwood Lake.
+Once you are done with the loop trail, you can continue across the road and end up on another lake, called Highwood Lake.
 It’s a much smaller lake, more like a pond than Picture Lake but equally, photo-worthy.

 I got far up to a roadside stop and took several more photos along the ridge.
-If I followed this road all the way up, it would eventually take me to the Artist Point trail which would have been a cool adventure.
-But, I decided I’ll save this hike for another day so I went back down the Picture Lake parking lot and decided to wait for the sunset.
+If I followed this road all the way up, it would eventually take me to the Artist Point trail, which would have been a cool adventure.
+But, I decided I’ll save this hike for another day, so I went back down the Picture Lake parking lot and decided to wait for the sunset.

 The most iconic spot is the one with the stone platform, which can be found after passing a wooden one.
-Here a wide angle and normal lens are ideal.
-A Superwide-angle lens might be a bit much unless you have a lot of details in the sky like clouds or if you can include some details in the foreground.
+Here a wide-angle and normal lens are ideal.
+A super wide-angle lens might be a bit much unless you have a lot of details in the sky like clouds or if you can include some details in the foreground.
 You can use a polarizer if you wanted to see the bottom of the lake, but having clouds reflections is probably better.

 Be sure to check the weather forecast before coming here.
 If you see scattered clouds or partially cloudy go.
-If you see scattered showers forecasted that’s also a good time to go – it’s a toss up but great lighting often comes right after a storm or sometimes during.
+If you see scattered showers forecasted, that’s also a good time to go – it’s a toss-up, but great lighting often comes right after a storm or sometimes during.

 For sunrise or sunsets, you’ll need a Graduated Neutral Density filter to balance the contrast.
 That is unless you’re not familiar with exposure blending.
-I personally prefer the latter as the result seems more natural to me.
+I personally prefer the latter as a result that seems more natural to me.
 I’ve used it in the last two photos above.
 It’s a matter of preference, some like the GND effect some don’t.

 The Best Time To Go